Sourav-Goyal19/Talking-Code/README.md

 - 🔊 **Voice-Based Interaction:** Communicate with the AI assistant using voice commands for a hands-free experience.
 - 📊 **Commit History Summarization:** Automatically generate concise summaries of commit history for quick understanding.
 - 📁 **Directory Structure Visualization:** Get an interactive view of your repository’s file structure for easy navigation.
 - 💡 **AI-Generated Code Suggestions:** Receive AI-powered code recommendations based on your repository’s context.
-- 🔀 **Create and Submit Pull Requests:** Generate code changes and directly create pull requests through the platform.
 - 📂 **Code Embedding and Similarity Search:** Find relevant code snippets based on embeddings and similarity scores.
 - 🔍 **LangChain for Free Responses:** Query embeddings, similarity search, and direct AI-generated responses.
 - 🤖 **LangGraph for Pro Responses:** Structured, agent-based interactions for refined and optimized answers.